Lifars/gargamel/README.md

 Compiled executable is located at `target/release/gargamel.exe`.

-To the Gargamel against the computer with params:
+For example, to run the Gargamel against the computer with params:
 * address: *192.168.126.142*
 * username: *IEUser*
 * password: *nbusr123*